Aniket118/Aniket118/README.md

 ### Hi there Welcome to my Github page 👋

-My name is Aniket Ranjan and I am a web developer and open source enthusiast from India.
-I have lot of intrest in competetive coding.
-I do a lot of things, and some of them you may even find intresting.
+I am Aniket Ranjan from India and I'm interested in web development and open source enthusiast(django).
+I am very passionate about competetive coding and spend much of my doing this.

 ---